-ANT 2115 - Native Peoples N. America: SS3 (3)
+ANT 2115 - Native Peoples of North America: GT-SS3 (3)

 Studies the Indians of North America from the origins of native peoples in the New World, through the development of geographic culture areas, to European contact and subsequent contemporary Native American issues.
 This is a statewide Guaranteed Transfer course in the GT-SS3 category.